[Please note that some of these services, such as scanning, are not available while the Fondren Library building is closed.]

 - Collecting research sources into Zotero library (up to 100 items)

-- Scanning images, including slides and oversized prints (up to 50)
+- Scanning images, including slides and prints (up to 50)

 - Scanning and editing images for publication (up to 30)

-- Digitizing and/or editing snippets of audio (up to 30 minutes)
+- Editing snippets of audio/video (up to 30 minutes)

 - Advising on standards and best practices for digital projects

-- Checking out digital camcorders, digital cameras, and digital audio recording equipment for 3 days
+- Checking out camcorders, cameras, and audio recording equipment for 7 days

 The DMC maintains a small staff.
 It may take up to two weeks to complete your work depending on the complexity of the project and current demands on staff time.
 If you need to complete a project more quickly, you or one of your assistants are welcome to use the DMC's hardware and software and receive training in working with these tools.